tweag/nickel/examples/simple-contracts/README.md

 # Simple contracts

-This directory contain two examples of simple contracts.
+This directory contains two examples of simple contracts.

 - `simple-contract-bool.ncl` defines simple contracts on booleans and illustrates the use of contracts as pre-conditions and post-conditions of a function.